LeoJhonSong/Pixiv-WallPaper/README.md

 **C:/Users/LeoJh/Pictures/PixivWallPaperPicCache**.
 The wallpaper will be updated every one minute.

+## Windows

-The script can start running invisibly by execute the batch file `Startup.bat`.
+The script can start running invisibly by execute the batch file `Startup.bat`. you can even set the script to startup automatically every time power up by modifying the `Startup.vbs` and put it in **C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup**

+## Linux

+Since I am using gnome, as a lazy bone, only gnome is supported.